loweisz/my-home/src/pages/refractor_your_commits/index.md

 ---
 title: 'Why and how to write useful commit messages.
 (5 helpful tips)'
 date: 'May 11th, 2020'
-abstract: 'When orking with a lot of people on a big software project, it makes sense to think about your way of writing commit messages.'
+abstract: 'When working with a lot of people on a big software project, it makes sense to think about your way of writing commit messages.'
 heroImage: 'colors.jpg'
 index: 3
 ---